dijasila/Atomic-Simulation-Recipees/docs/src/developing/developing.rst

 Towards ASR 1.0
 ---------------

-In January 2021 we had a presentation about the direction that ASR is taking.
+In January 2021 we had a presentation about the direction that ASR is going.
 See the presentation here: :ref:`Towards ASR1`.